 This version of the Rhonda Patrick Smoothie Recipe is easier to make than the first version, as it all just needs blending up together with no worrying about blending in stages or the order of the ingredients used.
 Most of these are straightforward ingredients, although the hydrolysed collagen can be a little harder to get hold of than the ingredients of the first version of the smoothie.
 It should be easy enough to find in a range of major retail outlets or online from places such as amazon, but it’s not exactly a household store cupboard staple like most standard smoothie ingredients!

 Dr. Rhonda Patrick’s smoothie recipes are a healthy and easy to make addition to your diet that can offer great benefits thanks to their high micro nutrient content.
-They’re fairly simple to make, and as one smoothie recipe makes enough for two days, they don’t even have to be made every single day!
+They’re fairly simple to make and one smoothie recipe makes enough for two days!
 Switching things up between the two recipes is a great way to add a little variety to your diet without needing to make major changes or affecting the micro nutrient levels of your regular smoothies.
 Dr. Rhonda Patrick has the expertise to back up her claims, and her smoothies taste good too!